-That's because factors such as odometer reading, equipment and colour can directly impact the value of cars.
-With so many variables, itʼs difficult to know the right price to pay for a car.
+That's because factors such as odometer reading, equipment can directly impact the value of cars.
+With so many variables, it’s difficult to know the right price to pay for a car.

-Kelly Blue Book began in the USA in 1918 when Les Kelley started the Kelley Kar company.
+Kelley Blue Book began in the U.S. in 1918 when Les Kelley started the Kelley Kar company.
 After years of successfully running the car company, Les Kelley introduced the Kelley Blue Book in 1926.

 Les Kelley was so successful at selling cars that he constantly needed more cars for his lot; he began distributing a list of automobiles he wanted to purchase with the prices he was willing to pay for them to dealers and banks.

 Soon, the automotive community trusted his judgement as a good reflection of current values.
-Other dealers and banks requested the list for their own use and the Kelley name became the most trusted for car values.
+Other dealers and banks requested the list for their use, and the Kelley name became the most trusted for car values.
 This list later became known as the Kelley Blue Book.

-In 1918, a young man named Les Kelley parked three Model T Fords in an open lot, put $450 in the till and started the Kelley Kar Company.
-It was to become the largest dealership in the world and, along the way, spawn a need for placing values on used and even new cars, know as Blue Book® values.
+In 1918, a young man named Les Kelley parked three Model T Fords in an open lot, put USD $50 in the till and started the Kelley Kar Company.
+It was to become the largest dealership in the world and, along the way, spawn a need for placing values on used and even new cars, known as Blue Book® values.

-Banks and dealers have now become so dependant on Kelley’s value that he decides to begin publishing them in book form.
-The Blue Book of automotive vales is born.
+Banks and dealers have now become so dependent on Kelley’s value that he decides to begin publishing them in book form.
+The Blue Book of automotive values is born.

 Kelley Blue Book continues innovating by being the first publication to use mileage to determine a vehicle’s value.

-Kelley Blue Book launches the Kelley Blue Mobile App helping customers determine their current vehicle’s worth, check proces for their next one or find a local dealer.
+Kelley Blue Book launches Kelley Blue Mobile App helping customers determine their current vehicle’s worth, check prices for their next one or find a local dealer.

-Kelley Blue Book launches into Portgual and Brazilian markets
+Kelley Blue Book launches into the Portuguese and Brazilian markets.